pneisen/.plan/README.md

 ### 2017-02-03
   * "My father never went to college so it was really important I go to college.
 After college, I called him long distance and said, now what?
 My dad didn't know." - Chuck Palahniuk

+### 2017-02-15
+  * "I must not fear.
+Fear is the mind-killer.
+Fear is the little-death that brings total obliteration.
+I will face my fear.
+I will permit it to pass over me and through me.
+And when it has gone past I will turn the inner eye to see its path.
+Where the fear has gone there will be nothing.
+Only I will remain." - Frank Herbert